Learning Chinese or Learning English Language – Which is a better choice

 Learning a new language starts with needs.
 As a result, Needs Analysis is a must while learning a language.
 Very few people learn a language for pleasure.
-Language learning is always related to materialistic purpose.
-For example, people learn languages for her education or for migration or for reading the literary text of that language.
-In the earlier time, people learn a language for reading the literary text written in that particular language.
+Language learning is always related to materialistic purposes.
+For example, people learn languages for their education or for migration or for reading the literary text of that language.
+In the early days, people learned a language for reading the literary text written in that particular language.
 For example – learning classical Greek, Latin, etc. But nowadays, people learn a language for living in the target country or for higher education.

 The most common and popular foreign languages are English and Chinese.
 These two languages are two major languages in the world.
 Chinese is the most spoken language in the world while English is the most spoken second language in the world.
 The L1 speaker of Chinese is huge while people learn English as both foreign and second language.
 The following chart shows the number of speakers of English and Chinese: